-No, this isn’t a picture out of a Dr. Seuss book.
+No, this isn’t a picture from a Dr. Seuss book.
 The trees in this photo are real, and they really are blue!
-A couple of years ago, artist Konstantin Dimopoulous started to paint trees, like these growing near St. Paul’s Cathedral in London, England.
-He did the project to remind people that trees are disappearing from Earth, and that life could look very different if we don’t take care of them.
+Artist Konstantin Dimopoulous started painting trees blue to remind people that trees are disappearing from Earth — and that life would then look very different.
 The paint is safe for the trees and eventually washed off.
-Until then, it was kind of pretty, but also kind of weird.
+It was kind of pretty, but also kind of weird.
 The real question is, how long did it take to paint them?

 Wee ones: If you’ve painted 5 blue trees and your friend has painted 7 blue trees, which of you has painted more?